DexterPOSH/PSRemotely/docs/PSRemotely-workflow.md

 ## BootStrap Stage

 PSRemotely starts by looking at the names of the servers supplied to it with the *Node* keyword or it looks at the DSC style configuration data.
 In the background it does a bunch of stuff referred to as 'bootstrapping'.
-During the bootstrapping phase for a node below happens:
+During the bootstrapping phase for a node, below happens in the background:

 1. Create a PSSession to the remote nodes (supplying credentials is supported).
 It will also store the Node's PSSession, Credential information in a hashtable.